adfinis/virtesk/doc/start-and-stop-management.rst

 describes start/stop behavior and ways to save ressources by shutting down unused VMs.

 This article was written with Ovirt 3.4/3.5 in mind.

 Ovirt 3.6 introduces new features for shutting down VMs upon spice disconnect.
 Those features can be used as an alternative to the approach described here.

+There is a `backport <spice-disconnect-actions.html>`__ of the spice disconnect action features for Ovirt 3.5.

 Start/Stop behaviour
 --------------------